city guide 12 min read

 summer camps san francisco bay area city guide

 San Francisco doesn't get as much credit as it deserves in Bay Area summer camp conversations.
-Most of the ink goes to Palo Alto, San Jose, and the East Bay — but families who live in the city have a genuinely strong set of options without ever crossing a bridge.
+Most of the ink goes to Palo Alto, San Jose, and the East Bay — but families who live in the city have a strong set of options without ever crossing a bridge.
 The YMCA has five branches running camps.
 SF Rec & Park runs day camps at parks across every neighborhood.
 The Presidio alone hosts nearly a dozen different programs.
 And anchors like Camp Galileo, the JCCSF, and the Randall Museum fill out the specialty camp picture.

 Planning multiple camps across multiple kids?
 KidPlanr's summer calendar helps you see every camp week for every child in one visual plan — try it free.